daattali/shinyalert/README.md

 `shinyalert` uses the [sweetalert](https://github.com/t4t5/sweetalert) JavaScript library to create simple and elegant popups (modals) in Shiny.

-Simply call `shinyalert()` with the desired arguments, such as a title and text, and a modal will show up (don't worry, there are many other arguments to customize the modal).
+Simply call `shinyalert()` with the desired arguments, such as a title and text, and a modal will show up.

 In order to be able to call `shinyalert()` in a Shiny app, you must first call `useShinyalert()` anywhere in the app's UI.

-Here is a basic modal created with `shinyalert`:

 ![basic modal](inst/img/shinyalert-basic.gif "fig:")

-And the corresponding minimal Shiny app that creates this modal:
+Here is some minimal Shiny app code that creates the above modal:

     library(shiny)
     library(shinyalert)